Stocks fall ahead of the Fed’s stimulus decision.

 With inflation rising to heights not seen in years, central banks are being forced to scale down the massive financial aid given at the start of the pandemic, which is credited with propelling stocks to new highs and assisting the economic recovery.

-While the Fed has made it apparent that it will begin to “taper” or wind down its stimulus program, investors will be on the lookout for clues as to when it will start raising interest rates.
+While the Fed has made it apparent that it will begin to “taper” or wind down its stimulus program, investors will be looking for clues as to when it will start raising interest rates.

+“The taper is likely to be a non-event,” said market analyst Chris Beauchamp of trading platform IG.
+“Rather, markets want to hear more about the forecast for inflation and growth, as well as any signals on interest rate hikes.”

 Other central banks have already begun to tighten their purse strings or raised borrowing costs.

-The European Central Bank, however, is “extremely unlikely” to raise interest rates even in 2022, according to head Christine Lagarde.

-“Despite the current spike in prices, the medium-term prognosis for inflation remains moderate,” Lagarde said in a speech in Lisbon.

-Concerns hit the stock markets in Hong Kong and Shanghai once more.
+For the first time in more than three years, the Bank of England is likely to raise interest rates on Thursday.
 The Washington Newsday Brief News is a daily newspaper published in Washington, D.C.